Can Mouth Breathers Overcome CPAP Mask Leak?

 A chin strap or other support may be partnered with a nasal pillow (for lower pressures) or a nasal mask (for higher pressures).
 This gently holds the mouth closed during sleep.

-For people who don’t like the FFM, the chin support option remains attractive and popular.
-And for good reason: more than 15 years of research supports the use of a chin support or chin strap to reduce oral leak while using nasal forms of PAP.10
+For people who don't like the FFM, the chin support option remains attractive and popular.
+And for good reason: Research supports the use of a chin support or chin strap to reduce oral leak while using nasal forms of PAP.9

-This “hack” involves the use of medical-grade tape to literally seal the mouth shut at bedtime.
-In spite of its popularity, mouth taping remains scientifically unproven and potentially unsafe.11-13
+This "hack" involves the use of medical-grade tape to literally seal the mouth shut at bedtime.
+In spite of its popularity, mouth taping remains scientifically unproven and potentially unsafe.10,11

 The most concerning risk for mouth taping is aspiration – the breathing in of substances unintended for the respiratory tract.
 Such substances include the products of vomiting or expectoration due to acid reflux, excessive saliva, influenza, or foodborne illness.